 Away from the main shopping centres though Birmingham is richer for its love of regal arcades and pop-up stores.
 There is certainly loads to choose from in this regard, including Great Western Arcade, Burlington Arcade, and Piccadilly Arcade.
 Custard Factory is the heart of the creative and digital district and is home to plenty of innovative and quirky pop-ups, all located within restored Victorian Factories, whilst the Great Western Arcade is home to a completely unique way of shopping that has to be visited to really understand.

-One of the biggest areas of British jewellery in the country, the Jewellery Quarter is home to a thriving arts scene, loads of great bars and restaurants and some fantastic independent shopping experiences (over 100 independent retailers).
-It is an area that is home to some brilliant gifts, diamond rings and much more (over 40% of British jewellery is reported to be made in the Jewellery Quarter).
+One of the biggest areas of British jewellery in the country, It is home to a thriving arts scene, loads of great bars and restaurants and some fantastic independent shopping experiences (over 100 independent retailers).
+It is an area that is home to some brilliant gifts, diamond rings and much more (over 40% of British jewellery is reported to be made in here).
 It is a magical area that is home to over 200 listed buildings, stretching back 200 years.

-There is plenty to experience and explore when shopping in Birmingham, and certainly plenty for you to look forward to over the course of your studies in the city.
+There is plenty to experience and explore when shopping in Birmingham, and certainly, plenty for you to look forward to over the course of your studies.
 From your base at our Birmingham student accommodation you’ll be close to everything you could ever need.

 It is no surprise that there is so much to see and do in a city as big as Birmingham.
 One of the biggest places for entertainment in the city is Star City, located just 10-minutes away from the city centre.
 It is home to the biggest cinema in the UK (30–screens), a laser station and a mammoth 22-lane bowling alley.
 As well as that you’ll find plenty of food and drink at Star City.
 If you are looking for a big night out of fun and laughs with friends Star City is a great shout, and easily reached from your student accommodation in Birmingham via public transport.